doc4d/docs/docs/ViewPro/spreadsheet-features.md

 ![](assets/en/ViewPro/vpFormula1.PNG)

 You can also create named formulas that can be called via their name.
-In this case, the formula is entered using the [VP ADD FORMULA NAME](command-list.md#vp-add-formula-name) command.
+To do so, enter these formulas using the [VP ADD FORMULA NAME](command-list.md#vp-add-formula-name) command.

 ### Operators and Operands
 All formulas have operands and operators: